-At the top of this page you will find a ‘Japanese Grand Prix Tickets’-tile that links through to our Suzuka F1 Tickets page.
+At the top of this page, you will find a ‘Japanese Grand Prix Tickets’-tile that links through to our Suzuka F1 Tickets page.
 Click on this tile to see our latest availability of Suzuka F1 Tickets.
-On this page we also provide detailed information about Japanese GP tickets.
+On this page, we also provide detailed information about Japanese GP tickets.
 Read our tickets guide for F1 Japan for useful tips.
 Find more information about F1 tickets for children, TV screens and our selection of the best Suzuka F1 tickets.

 Would you like to get even closer to the F1 action in Japan?
 Try our official F1 Experiences ticket packages for the Japanese GP.
 These F1 Experiences ticket packages include unparalleled access to pit lane walks, behind the scenes tours and more unique activities.
-Or perhaps join the illustrious Formula 1 Paddock Club at the Japanese GP?
-In the Paddock Club you will find yourself really at the center of all the Formula 1 magic.
+Or perhaps join the illustrious FORMULA 1 Paddock Club at the Japanese GP?
+In the Paddock Club, you will find yourself really at the center of all the FORMULA 1 magic.

 Japanese Grand Prix Packages

 Alongside the regular Japanese Grand Prix tickets, Race Experience offers (in close collaboration with F1 Experiences) premium Japanese Grand Prix Ticket Packages, Paddock Club access and trackside VIP hospitality packages.
-Would you like to join your favourite team on the grid and in their team garage?
+Would you like to join your favorite team on the grid and in their team garage?
 It is possible with a Team Hospitality package from F1 Experiences.
 Emerge yourself in an emotional roller coaster and experience the highs and lows of your F1 team during the Japanese GP up-close.
 Enjoy exclusive racing views, meet-and-greets with your heroes, open bars and exquisite cuisines.